MEET THE TEAM

 Marni Fuente has over 16 years of experience in grants development and management, early childhood education, developmentally appropriate practice and assessment, teacher education and training as well as lecturing and consulting.
 During her tenure at Hillsborough Community College, Marni has secured and managed over $5M in grant funding to help cultivate innovative childhood education programs that provide targeted early literacy intervention, multi-generational literacy approaches, materials to strengthen the home-school connection and professional development to child care providers and families in Hillsborough County.
 In addition, she teaches college level courses in the early childhood departments at both HCC and Nova Southeastern University and is a certified trainer in multiple assessment tools.
 Her graduate degrees include an M.S. in Child Development and Education and an Ed.
 S. in Early Childhood Development with a concentration in curriculum and instruction.
 Marni has also consulted and collaborated on many state and local initiatives including the United Way’s Early Learning Campaign, Helios Early Childhood Education Theory of Change, Early Learning Community Conversation – 2K – Get in the Race and she is affiliated with several early childhood professional organizations (NAEYC, AACC, Zero to Three, NEA).

-Kellie Hales has been a literacy coach with Early Literacy Matters (ELM) for almost three years.
-She has worked in early childhood education for 31 years as a teacher and administrator.
+Kellie Hales has been a literacy coach with Early Literacy Matters (ELM) for eight years.
+She has worked in early childhood education over 30 years as a teacher and administrator.
 She obtained 20 credits in Human Services from Elon College in North Carolina and obtained her C.D.A. and Director’s Credential from Hillsborough Community College in 2009.
-Kellie is currently earning an A.S. in Early Childhood from Hillsborough Community College and will complete her studies with a B.A. in Early Childhood Education from the University of South Florida.
+Kellie has an A.S. in Early Childhood from Hillsborough Community College and a B.S. in Early Childhood Education from the State College of Florida.
 Kellie served as the Director of the Lowry Park Zoo Preschool for six years.
 During that period, she wrote and received a grant for a nature playground, developed a science-based curriculum and hosted the Hillsborough Community College Early Childhood Professional Credential (ECPC) program.
-Prior to her move to Florida, Ms. Hales created the “Planet Earth Science Club,” a private program for preschoolers that brought animals into the classroom to enrich children’s knowledge about earth and our co-existence with its animals.
+Prior to her move to Florida, Kellie created the “Planet Earth Science Club,” a private program for preschoolers that brought animals into the classroom to enrich children’s knowledge about earth and our co-existence with its animals.
 Kellie’s passion remains teaching children to value our earth, our environment and its animals through literacy activities.

 Natasha Williams has over 16 years of experience in the early childhood education field.
 She began her studies in business and marketing at Concordia University in Montreal, Canada and finished with an A.S. degree in Early Childhood Education from Hillsborough Community College in 2015.
 She holds a staff credential (C.D.A.) from Nova Southeastern University.
 The transition from business to early education occurred in 2001 when Natasha, who had worked in retail, was offered a preschool teacher position in a private school in Brandon, FL.
 She realized immediately that her true passion is working closely with children and families, building strong relationships and home-school connections to ensure optimal child development and learning.
 In successive years, she became a lead VPK teacher and ultimately a Preschool Specialist—overseeing curriculum and activities center-wide while teaching a VPK class of her own—at a private preschool in South Tampa.
 Natasha has been working as a Literacy Specialist for Early Literacy Matters (ELM) where she has provided on-site support to early childhood teachers and has delivered weekly small group literacy intervention to “at risk” three and four year-old children.